 To view Dads and Daughters eBook click here

 Since March 2020, COVID has limited events that we were able to hold on campus impacting many areas of the College including the Fathering Project.
 The College has teamed up with the National Fathering Project and the P&F to reinvigorate our Fathering Project.
-Due to the uncertainty around restrictions we will relaunch the Program with a Fathers and Father-figures webinar in Term 4 2021.
+Due to the uncertainty around restrictions we will relaunch the Program with a Fathers and Father-figures webinar in 2022.

 In 2022 we will see the return of Father/Daughter Sleep-out when we can finally come together and celebrate in true Vinnies style.